ArpitAmale/PowerBI-Loan-Default-Analysis/README.md

 ## 🔍 Key Insights

-- Unemployed borrowers default at 3.69% versus 2.36% for
-  full-time employees — making them 57% higher risk
+- Unemployed borrowers default at a rate of 3.49% versus 2.36% for full-time employees — making employment status a major risk indicator.

-- Default rates peaked in 2016–2017 at 11.75%, which aligns directly with the loan volume growth spike in the same period
+- Default rates saw a historical peak in the year 2016 at exactly 11.75%.

-- Home loans are the largest borrowing segment at 6,545M, followed by Business loans at 6,522M
+- Home loans are the largest borrowing segment by volume at $6.54B, followed closely by Business loans at $6.52B.

-- Adults borrow the highest average loan amount at 127,901 while Teens borrow the least at 126,674
+- Adult age groups borrow the highest average loan amount at $127,901, while Teens borrow the least at $126,674.

-- Borrowers with higher credit scores request slightly lower loan amounts — indicating financially responsible behavior
+- Borrowers with "High" credit scores have a lower median loan amount ($127,149) compared to those with "Low" scores ($128,397) — indicating more conservative borrowing behavior among high-credit individuals.

-- High income borrowers are predominantly full-time employed yet still represent a significant share of total defaults, proving that income alone is not a reliable default predictor

 ---